 Unlike many studios, whose private lessons are only 40-45 minutes.
 Our lessons are 55 minutes.
 We also encourage you to come in 15 minutes early to warm up.
 If you have an unusually restrictive schedule, we can minimize your travel time and provide double sessions back to back of 110 minutes with a 10 minute rest break in the middle of the two sessions.
 This minimizes your visits to the studio while still maximizing the amount of material you learn.
 In terms of quality comparisons, we are unparalleled but if you are doing strictly price comparisons with other studios be sure to recalculate for the differences in lesson durations.
 Our Wedding Dance Workshops are 3 hours and are the only one of its kind in the DC metro area.

 No. You customize your own program.
-We offer an a la carte option for less than 5 lessons.
 The package sizes are not designed to specify how many lessons you are limited to, they are guidelines for what is generally accomplished in that time span based on the average student.
 The package sizes indicate where quantity rate discounts apply to the rates.
 These discounts apply to the entire range of lessons within the subsequent package.
 You select the exact number of lessons you want within the range to recieve the quantity rate discount.
 Additional purchases made after the upgrade grace period (1st lesson) are charged at the higher a la carte rate.
 (For example: 3-5 lessons = $x, 6-10 lessons - $y, 11+ lessons = $z)